 Always tell your doctor or nurse what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.

 During the 2 weeks before your surgery:

 You may be asked to stop taking drugs that make it harder for your blood to clot.
-These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.
+These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), blood thinners such as warfarin (Coumadin), and other drugs.

 Ask your doctor which drugs you should still take on the day of your surgery.

 Tell your doctor if you have been drinking a lot of alcohol -- more than 1 or 2 drinks a day.

 If you smoke, try to stop.
 Ask your doctor for help.
 Smoking can slow down wound and bone healing.

 You will usually be asked not to drink or eat anything for 6 to 12 hours before the procedure.

 Take the drugs your doctor told you to take with a small sip of water.

 Your doctor or nurse will tell you when to arrive at the hospital.